criticalcase/metronome-docker/README.md

 UI using docker compose
 -----------------------

-UI is provided by nginx server using metronome html/js static file:
+UI is provided by nginx server using metronome html/js/css static files:

     docker-compose up